Niv20/string-c-library/README.md

 `void* get(const LinkedList* list, size_t index);`

 This function retrieves a direct pointer to the data stored at a specific index.
 This is for read-only access and does not make a copy.
-It's very fast if you just need to inspect an element's value.

 **Receives:**